parttimenerd/jfr-redact/GIT_HOOK_SETUP.md

 ### From `default.yaml`
 - Complete default preset configuration
-- Automatically appears in README under "Example: Default Configuration"
+- Automatically appears in README sections marked with `<!-- BEGIN default_yaml -->`
 - Version comment (first 2 lines) is skipped

 ### From `config-template.yaml`
 - Template configuration with all options and comments
-- Automatically appears in README under configuration template section
+- Automatically appears in README sections marked with `<!-- BEGIN config_template -->`
 - Version and usage comments (first 5 lines) are skipped

 ## Troubleshooting